 The Best Way to Generate Leads on Facebook

-A great way to get in front of a new audience (and to grow yours) is to join local Facebook groups where you'd find your most-likely customers.
-Your primary goal in joining these groups is to be helpful and relatable to your audience and taking the time to help them overcome their challenges.
+One way to get in front of new audiences (and to grow yours) is to join local Facebook groups where you'd find your most-likely customers.
+Your primary goal in joining these groups is to be helpful and relatable to your audience and take the time to help them overcome their challenges.
 This, in turn, will help create trust around your business.